TykTechnologies/tyk-operator/docs/getting-started.md

 Please pay attention to the value of the `spec.proxy.target_url` field.
 It is set to `http://httpbin.default.svc:8000` by following the convention described above (`<service_name>.<namespace>.svc:<service_port>`).

-Now, if you send your request to the `/httpbin` endpoint, the request will be proxied to the `httpbin Service`.
+Now, if you send your request to the `/httpbin` endpoint of the Tyk Gateway, the request will be proxied to the `httpbin Service`.

 ```bash
 curl -sS http://localhost:8080/httpbin/headers